-Wallace Berman has long been one of my cultural heroes—both for the visionary brilliance of his art making and for his ability to balance the domestic and the avant-garde.
-By emphasizing family as a complement, rather than an impediment, to the creative life, Berman challenged the status quo from the ground up, approaching parenthood through the lens of play, of the imagination, rather than that of patriarchy.
+Wallace Berman has long been one of my cultural heroes—both for the visionary brilliance of his art making and for his ability to balance the at-times-conflicting impulses of the domestic and the avant-garde.
+The perspective is one I find compelling, revolutionary in the most fundamental sense of the word.
+By emphasizing family as a complement, rather than an impediment, to the creative life, after all, Berman challenged the status quo from the ground up, approaching parenthood through the lens of play, of the imagination, rather than that of patriarchy.
+It’s an ideal to which I also aspired as a father, and even though my children are both grown now, Berman’s example continues to resonate with me.

 “He did art, and only did art,” his son, Tosh Berman, notes in his 2018 memoir, Tosh: Growing Up in Wallace Berman’s World.
 “He was a family man, but that doesn’t adequately express who he was.”
-For the younger Berman, then, the idea is not to explain his father but to construct a memoir as an extended collage, or assembly.
-It is an oddly fitting strategy, not least because the senior Berman was a genius of assemblage.
+For the younger Berman, then, the idea is not to explain his father so much as to give a series of portraits of who he was.

 This article appears in Issue 34 of Alta Journal.